Skip to main content

 Feeling Stressed- Out?
 Why Not Try Meditation to Reduce and Manage Stress?

-The practice of meditation is an effective method for managing stress.
-It has been shown to be helpful in reducing the harmful effects of stress on the mind and body and in fostering a greater sense of peace and relaxation in the bodymind.
+Consider: The practice of meditation is an effective method for managing stress.
+It has been shown to help reduce the harmful effects of stress on the mind and body and in fostering a greater sense of peace and relaxation in the body-mind.

 The following are some guidelines to follow when meditating as a method for managing stress: